Back to explore the toolkit

 • Shared decision making for OUD treatment, emphasizing the risks of OUD in pregnancy and options for MAT, as well as the risks of supervised withdrawal (Please see the Resources section of this Best Practice: Considerations for, Treatment of Opioid Use Disorder in Pregnancy).

-• Development and utilization of a treatment algorithm for inpatient MAT initiation for both buprenorphine and methadone, including adjunctive therapies to optimize MAT induction (please see the Resources section of this Best Practice: Sample Inpatient Medication-Assisted Treatment Induction Algorithms and the Buprenorphine Quick Start in Pregnancy Algorithm).
+• Adoption or development and utilization of a treatment algorithm for initiation of inpatient MAT for both buprenorphine and methadone, including adjunctive therapies to optimize MAT induction and relief from withdrawal symptoms (please see the Resources section of this Best Practice: Sample Inpatient Medication-Assisted Treatment Induction Algorithms and the Buprenorphine Quick Start in Pregnancy Algorithm).

-• Development and utilization of a treatment algorithm for outpatient buprenorphine induction.
-If capacity for close follow up with provider(s) comfortable with outpatient induction of buprenorphine in pregnancy is available, develop guidelines for which patients can consider outpatient induction of MAT and develop a protocol for outpatient buprenorphine induction (please see the Resources section of this Best Practice: Sample Outpatient Buprenorphine Induction Algorithm).
+• Adoption or development and utilization of a treatment algorithm for outpatient buprenorphine induction.
+If capacity for close follow up with provider(s) comfortable with outpatient induction of buprenorphine in pregnancy is available, develop guidelines for which patients can consider outpatient induction of MAT and develop a protocol for outpatient buprenorphine induction in settings affiliated with the institution (please see the Resources section of this Best Practice: Sample Outpatient Buprenorphine Induction Algorithm).
 Consider partnering with local residential treatment facilities and withdrawal management (detoxification) centers.

 • Development of a Plan of Safe Care to ensure pregnant patients with OUD are discharged with appropriate transition to outpatient care with a focus on coordination of MAT (e.g., handoffs to methadone treatment programs and buprenorphine prescribing providers) and harm reduction.
 The “Transitions” section of this toolkit includes multiple best practices that will support development efforts in these areas (See Best Practice #29).

-• Educate physicians, nurses, and other care team members on OUD in pregnancy, strategies for caring for patients with OUD, and implementation of developed protocols.
+• Educate physicians, nurses, and other care team members on OUD in pregnancy, strategies for caring for patients with OUD, and implementation of developed trauma-informed, evidence-based protocols.

 • Create awareness of OUD in Pregnancy through various mediums to educate hospital staff about OUD in pregnancy (e.g., emails, physical bulletin boards, staff meetings) and mitigate stigma, bias and discrimination toward patients with OUD.